640 South State StreetDover, Delaware 19901

 Boil and Bite.
 Available at sporting good stores, these mouthguards are softened in hot water, then adapted to the mouth while still soft.

-Consult your child's dentist regarding the best type of mouthguard to use.
+Ask your child's dentist about the best type of mouthguard to use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.